scssyworks/silkrouter/README.md

 ### Handle errors

-Version 3.5.0 adds a new feature which makes error handling easier than before.
+Version 3.5.0 adds a new feature which makes error handling easier.

 1. Add routes